Punch & Judy Politics An Insiders' Guide to Prime Minister’s Questions

 Prime Minister’s Questions is the bear pit of British politics.
 Watched and admired around the world, it is often hated at home for bringing out the worst in our politicians.
 Yet despite successive leaders trying to get away from ‘Punch and Judy politics’, it’s here to stay.

-Ayesha Hazarika and Tom Hamilton spent five years preparing Ed Miliband for the weekly joust, living through the highs and lows, the drama, the tension and the black humour of the political front line.
-Here, they lift the lid on PMQs – what works, what doesn’t, how to land a good heckle and what it’s really like to be in the room getting the leader ready for combat.
+Ayesha Hazarika and Tom Hamilton spent five years preparing Ed Miliband for the weekly joust, living through the highs and lows, tension and black humour of the political front line.
+In this insightful and often hilarious book, including an updated afterword discussing the key events of 2018, they lift the lid on PMQs and what it’s really like to ready the leader for combat.

-With their unique knowledge plus personal recollections from key players from both sides, including Tony Blair, David Cameron, William Hague, Ed Miliband, George Osborne, Vince Cable, Harriet Harman and Neil Kinnock, this insightful and often hilarious book takes you behind the scenes of some of the biggest PMQs moments.
+Drawing on personal recollections from key players including Tony Blair, David Cameron, Harriet Harman, William Hague and Vince Cable alongside their unique knowledge, Hazarika and Hamilton take you behind the scenes of some of the biggest PMQs moments.

 All the fireworks and the fear of PMQs from two people who’ve seen it from the inside, with unique insights from PMQs survivors – those who’ve done it and lived to tell the tale, from both sides of the Commons.
 This book captures both the importance and the quirkiness of the biggest event of the parliamentary week.
 Reading it sent shivers down my spine, taking me back to the thrill and terror that is PMQs.Harriet Harman